Jeopardy!: Production

 The original Jeopardy! series was taped in Studio 6A at NBC Studios at 30 Rockefeller Plaza in New York City, and The All-New Jeopardy! was taped in Studio 3 at NBC's Burbank Studios at 3000 West Alameda Avenue in Burbank, California.
 The Trebek version was initially taped at Metromedia Stage 7, KTTV, on Sunset Boulevard in Hollywood, but moved its production facilities to Hollywood Center Studios' Stage 1 in 1985.
 In 1994 the Jeopardy! production facilities moved to Sony Pictures Studios' Stage 10 on Washington Boulevard in Culver City, California, where production has remained since.
 Stage 10 was dedicated in Trebek's honor when episodes for the 38th season began taping in August 2021, with the stage being renamed to "The Alex Trebek Stage", with help from the Trebek family (Alex's wife, Jean, son, Matthew, and daughters, Emily and Nicky).

+On January 13, 2025, it was announced that Jeopardy! would suspend production due to the January 2025 Southern California wildfires in the Southern California region, where the show is filmed.
+Taping resumed shortly thereafter once the fires were extinguished.

 Five episodes are taped each day, with two days of taping every other week.
+However, taping slowed after Alex Trebek's health issues began in March 2019; during that time, some weeks had three episodes taped within a single day, while some had two episodes taped within a single day.
+This altered schedule lasted until Trebek's last taping day on October 29, 2020 (he died ten days later on November 8, 2020, prior to the next scheduled taping).